noi-techpark/odh-docs/source/datasets.rst

 Datasets
 ========

-The goal of the |odh| Project is to make available datasets containing data about the South Tyrolean Ecosystem, to allow third parties to develop novel applications on top of them, consuming the exposed data.
+The goal of the |odh| project is to make available datasets containing data about the South Tyrolean ecosystem, to allow third parties to develop novel applications on top of them, consuming the exposed data.
 These applications may range from a simple processing of datasets to extract statistical data and to display the result in